foodcoops/foodcoops.github.io/tos.md

 a member's virtual balance.
 We store these data inside a database at our servers.
 Only members of the hosting team are able to access these data.
 The databases are not accessable from outside the server and we do our best to protect the server against attacks.

+We save this data as long as your Foodsoft instance exists.

 ### Logging